2nd Infantry Division "Sforzesca": Invasion of France

 The Sforzesca participated in the invasion of France operating between Claviere and Cesana Torinese.
 It spearheaded the attack in the direction of Briançon, but encountered heavy French resistance.
 On 22 June 1940 the area around the Fort Bois de Praria was secured, and fighting shifted to Bois de Sestriere, with the capture of Montgenèvre commune.
 On the southern flank, the advance stalled at La Crete (Crete de Chaussard).
 On 23 June 23 the Sforzesca has made a very modest advance.
 In the night of 23 to 24 June 1940 the Sforzesca was transferred to the reserve and replaced by the 58th Infantry Division "Legnano".

 Greco-Italian War

 During the Greco-Italian War the Sforzesca was sent as reinforcement to Albania between 12–18 January 1941.
 There the 30th CC.NN.
 Legion was attached to the division, which entered the front in the area of Tepelenë.
 The Sforzesca had its first encounter with Greek army forces on 28 January on the ridge over Mali i Shendellise (Scindeli).
 The heavy defensive fighting, with frequent hand-to-hand combat and positions lost and recaptured several times, continued until 28 February.
-During the Italian offensive on 1 March 1941, the Sforzesca captured Chiaf and by 4 March, it had moved to Bregu i Buzit.
+During the Italian offensive on 1 March 1941, the Sforzesca captured Chiaf and by 4 March had moved to Bregu i Buzit.
 After the Battle of Greece the Sforzesca remained in on occupation duty in Greece until the middle of July 1941.